 Catching And Landing A Fish

 The way you land a fish is dependent on what kind of body of water you’re fishing out of.
 Other things to take note of is being responsible for your rod and line when you cast it out.
 Doing this will also keep the injury to a fish at a minimum.
-For instance, if you cast out into a part of the water where you’re sure there is fish (even if that was hours ago), you should not be looking away from the water.
+For instance, if you cast out into a part of the water where you’re sure there is fish (even if that was hours ago), you should not be looking away from the water (the guide of your fishing charter can help you of course).
 The more you don’t pay attention, the longer it will take to dehook the fish and the longer it will be out of the water.
 The fish may have built up levels of lactic acid which may also be dangerous as time goes on.

 The most important thing to do after catching the fish is to handle it in the water.
 Especially large fish such as marlin, shark or tuna – unhooking them in the water is the safest way to releasing the fish.
 The other concerns that may come up are how to protect the fish when handling it.
 The best thing to do is to have wet hands when handling any fish.
 This will ensure that they don’t ruin or harm the protective mucus layer of the fish.
 Provide support for the fish when you are handling it, don’t remove the fish from the water unless it’s absolutely necessary.
 Another helpful thing for the fish is to not over handle it.
 Don’t grab a fish by the gills unless it is going to be dinner, as the likelihood that the fish will die from that kind of handling practice increases dramatically.
 The gills are the fish’s lungs, a very sensitive organ.